-- Advise the Bursar / DoO on maintenance requirements; - co-ordinate advice from specialist safety advisors and producing associated action plans; - co-ordinate and implementing training - monitor health and safety within the School and raising concerns with the Bursar / DoO; - comply with the Construction (Design and Management) Regulations; - chair the School Health and Safety Committee. - Investigate accidents and incidents and recording the same.
+- Advise the DoO on maintenance requirements; - co-ordinate advice from specialist safety advisors and producing associated action plans;

+- co-ordinate and implementing training - monitor health and safety within the School and raising concerns with the DoO; - comply with the Construction (Design and Management) Regulations; - chair the School Health and Safety Committee. - Investigate accidents and incidents and recording the same.

-The Bursar and Safety Officer are available to any member of staff to discuss and seek to resolve health and safety problems which cannot be solved at a lower level or through established arrangements.
+The DoO and Head of Facilities are available to any member of staff to discuss and seek to resolve health and safety problems which cannot be solved at a lower level or through established arrangements.

-The Safety Officer will ensure that all areas of the school are inspected at least once in every term.
+The HoF will ensure that all areas of the school are inspected at least once in every term.

-The Safety Officer will ensure that there is a system established for the reporting, recording and investigation of accidents, and that all reasonable steps are taken to prevent recurrences.
-All accidents involving staff, pupils and others will be entered into the accident book kept in the school office, usually by the adult who witnessed the accident or dealt with it.
+The HoF will ensure that there is a system established for the reporting, recording and investigation of accidents, and that all reasonable steps are taken to prevent recurrences.
+All accidents involving staff, pupils and others will be entered into Evolve usually by the adult who witnessed the accident or dealt with it.

-The Safety Officer will ensure that all new employees are briefed about the school's health and safety arrangements as part of the induction process.
+The HoF will ensure that all new employees are briefed about the school's health and safety arrangements as part of the induction process.

-The Safety Officer will ensure the provision of necessary protective clothing and equipment, its maintenance and renewal when required.
+The HoF will ensure the provision of necessary protective clothing and equipment, its maintenance and renewal when required.

-All members of staff have a responsibility to avoid spreading infectious or contagious disease or illnesses and the Safety Officer must be notified immediately concerning the outbreak of any infection or contagious illness contracted by staff or pupil.
+All members of staff have a responsibility to avoid spreading infectious or contagious disease or illnesses and the School Safety Officer must be notified immediately concerning the outbreak of any infection or contagious illness contracted by staff or pupil.